-From 1990 to 1999, Jeff was co-founder, CEO and board member of Edify Corporation (Nasdaq: EDFY), a venture backed enterprise software company focused on voice and internet e-commerce platforms and applications.
+From 1990 to 1999, Jeff was co-founder and CEO of Edify Corporation (Nasdaq: EDFY), a venture backed enterprise software company focused on voice and internet e-commerce platforms and applications.
 Jeff was responsible for all strategic and operational activities at Edify as the company went from start-up in 1990 to $80M in revenue and 400 employees.
-Edify held its IPO in 1996 and was sold to S1 Corporation in 1999.
+Edify held its IPO in 1996 and was acquired by S1 Corporation in 1999.

 Prior to Edify, Jeff worked at ROLM Corporation, owned by IBM and Siemens, in marketing and general management.
 Jeff led the marketing team for the voice messaging division within ROLM, which grew from startup to $50M in revenue.

 Jeff has served on the board of directors of the National Venture Capital Association, based in Washington D.C.

 Jeff is active in alumni affairs at Dartmouth College, where he currently serves on the Board of Trustees.
 Jeff co-founded and continues to host the Dartmouth Entrepreneurs Forum and also serves as the founding Chair of the Advisory Board to the Dartmouth Entrepreneurial Network.
 In the past, Jeff has served on Dartmouth’s Alumni Council and on the Executive Committee of the Association of Alumni at Dartmouth.
 He has been a regional leader in recruiting and interviewing activities for Dartmouth for multiple decades.